mvolkmann/blog/src/python/python-compared-to-js.md

 ## Regular Expressions

-In JavaScript, regular expressions are a builtin type.
+In JavaScript, regular expressions are a built-in type.
 An instance can be created in two ways:

 ```js